Mi'kmaq: Covenant Chain of Peace and Friendship Treaties

-As their military power waned in the beginning of the 19th century, the Miꞌkmaw people made explicit appeals to the British to honor the treaties and reminded them of their duty to give "presents" to the Miꞌkmaq in order to occupy Miꞌkmaꞌki.
+As their military power waned in the beginning of the 19th century, the Mi'kmaq people made explicit appeals to the British to honor the treaties and reminded them of their duty to give "presents" to the Mi'kmaq in order to occupy Mi'kma'ki.
 In response, the British offered charity or, the word most often used by government officials, "relief".
-The British said the Miꞌkmaq must give up their way of life and begin to settle on farms.
-Also, they were told they had to send their children to British schools for education.
+The British said the Mi'kmaq must give up their way of life and begin to settle on farms.
+They were also told they had to send their children to British schools for education.

-Gabriel Sylliboy was the first Miꞌkmaw elected as grand chief in 1919 and the first to fight for treaty recognition—specifically, the Treaty of 1752—in the Supreme Court of Nova Scotia.
+Gabriel Sylliboy was the first Mi'kmaq elected as grand chief in 1919 and the first to fight for treaty recognition—specifically, the Treaty of 1752—in the Supreme Court of Nova Scotia.

-In 1986, the first Treaty Day was celebrated by Nova Scotians on October 1, 1986 in recognition of the treaties signed between the British Empire and the Miꞌkmaw people.
+In 1986, the first Treaty Day was celebrated by Nova Scotians on October 1, 1986 in recognition of the treaties signed between the British Empire and the Mi'kmaq people.

 The treaties were only formally recognized by the Supreme Court of Canada once they were enshrined in Section 35 of the Constitution Act of 1982.
 The first Treaty Day occurred the year after the Supreme Court upheld the Peace Treaty of 1752 signed by Jean-Baptiste Cope and Governor Peregrine Hopson.

 19th century

 Royal Acadian School

-Walter Bromley was a British officer and reformer who established the Royal Acadian School and supported the Miꞌkmaq over the thirteen years he lived in Halifax (1813–1825).
-Bromley devoted himself to the service of the Miꞌkmaw people.
-The Miꞌkmaq were among the poor of Halifax and in the rural communities.
-According to historian Judith Finguard, his contribution to give public exposure to the plight of the Miꞌkmaq "particularly contributes to his historical significance".
+Walter Bromley was a British officer and reformer who established the Royal Acadian School and supported the Mi'kmaq over the thirteen years he lived in Halifax (1813–1825).
+Bromley devoted himself to the service of the Mi'kmaq people.
+The Mi'kmaq were among the poor of Halifax and in the rural communities.
+According to historian Judith Finguard, his contribution to give public exposure to the plight of the Mi'kmaq "particularly contributes to his historical significance".
 Finguard writes:

-MicMac Missionary Society
+Mi'kmaq Missionary Society

-Silas Tertius Rand in 1849 help found the Micmac Missionary Society, a full-time Miꞌkmaw mission.
-Basing his work in Hantsport, Nova Scotia, where he lived from 1853 until his death in 1889, he travelled widely among Miꞌkmaw communities, spreading the Christian faith, learning the language, and recording examples of the Miꞌkmaw oral tradition.
-Rand produced scriptural translations in Miꞌkmaq and Maliseet, compiled a Miꞌkmaq dictionary and collected numerous legends, and through his published work, was the first to introduce the stories of Glooscap to the wider world.
+Silas Tertius Rand in 1849 help found the Mi'kmaq Missionary Society, a full-time Mi'kmaq mission.
+Basing his work in Hantsport, Nova Scotia, where he lived from 1853 until his death in 1889, he travelled widely among Mi'kmaq communities, spreading the Christian faith, learning the language, and recording examples of the Mi'kmaq oral tradition.
+Rand produced scriptural translations in Mi'kmaq and Maliseet, compiled a Mi'kmaq dictionary and collected numerous legends, and through his published work, was the first to introduce the stories of Glooscap to the wider world.
 The mission was dissolved in 1870.
 After a long period of disagreement with the Baptist church, he eventually returned to the church in 1885.